laine-sa/cluster_restart/README.md

 Investigations are underway, a consensus on restart has not yet been reached.
 If a restart is needed this document is being updated with instructions as they become available.

+**THIS GUIDE IS INCOMPLETE PENDING CONFIRMATION OF EXPECTED BANK HASH AND SHRED VERSION - ONLY COMPLETE STEP 1 FOR NOW**

 ## Identify your highest optimistic slot: